 “Be careful, Ron, they’ll have us doing chores in the yard.”
 Jason yawned and let out a deep breath.

 “Your mom would probably suggest that we take a nap.”

 “You know, that’s not a half bad idea.
 I’m tired, I could use a nap.
 You could set your alarm so it goes off at one o’clock and then we can go down and have lunch.”

 Ron yawned.
 “Now you have me doing it.
 Why don’t you tell your folks we’re going to take a nap for a couple hours?
 And you can make sure that one o’clock is good for us to have lunch.”

 That’s what they did, and it took less than five minutes and they were both sound asleep, catching up on the sleep that they missed the night before.

-Ron used an actual alarm clock, so when Jason’s clock radio came on, loud, with some super irritating rap, he shoved Jason and shouted, “Shut it off Jase, shut the damned rap music off!
-Please?”
+Ron used an actual alarm clock, so when Jason’s clock radio came on, loud, with a Chumbawamba’s Land of Do What You’re Told, he woke immediately and shoved Jason.

 Jason clicked off his clock radio, laid back, and yawned.